broadinstitute/polyphonia/README.md

 1. Install Docker.
 [Download Docker for your system](https://docs.docker.com/get-docker/) and follow instructions to install.
 When prompted, grant permissions to access your file system.
 Open the Docker application on your computer and leave it open in the background.

+2. Update your version of polyphonia.
+If there have been any updates to polyphonia since you last ran it, your version will be out of date.
+Update it by entering:

+   `docker pull quay.io/broadinstitute/polyphonia:latest`

-2. Use Docker to create a new isolated, ephemeral pre-built file system containing polyphonia installed alongside the software it requires, with access to your computer's file system.
+3. Use Docker to create a new, isolated, ephemeral, pre-built file system containing polyphonia installed alongside the software it requires, with access to your computer's file system.
 In your terminal application, enter:

    `docker run -v $(pwd):/mnt/data -it --rm quay.io/broadinstitute/polyphonia`

-   - [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)` quay.io/broadinstitute/polyphonia` creates a new, isolated file system (a container) copied from the snapshot (docker image) we created, which is stored at quay.io/broadinstitute/polyphonia
+   - [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)` quay.io/broadinstitute/polyphonia` creates a new file system (a container) copied from the snapshot (docker image) we created, which is stored at quay.io/broadinstitute/polyphonia.
+This new file system is isolated from the rest of your computer.
    - `-v $(pwd):/mnt/data` connects your current directory on your computer (`pwd`) to the `/mnt/data` directory in the new file system.
 (If you navigate to `/mnt/data` in the new file system, you will see your own familiar files.)
-   - `-it` connects and provides a terminal for you to communicate with the new file system
+   - `-it` connects and provides a terminal for you to communicate with the new file system.
-   - `--rm` automatically destroys the file system once it is exited
+   - `--rm` automatically destroys the new file system once it is exited.

    You should see your new container appear in the Docker application interface.

-3. Explore the space.
+4. Explore the space.
 Regardless of your computer's file system, your new, isolated file system is an Ubuntu file system.
 Type `ls` to look in a directory and `cd` to navigate to it (or `cd ../` to navigate to the parent directory).
 Polyphonia lives in the directory `opt/polyphonia`.
-Your own files are in the directory `/mnt/data/`.
+Your own files are in the directory `/mnt/data`.

-4. Run polyphonia.
+5. Run polyphonia.
 Enter `/opt/polyphonia/detect_potential_cross_contamination.pl`.
 You should see a description of the software and a list of options.
 To detect potential cross-contamination in a set of example files included with polyphonia, enter:

    `TODO`

-   You can detect potential cross-contamination in your own files by adding `/mnt/data` to the start of your current directory when you created your container.
+   You can detect potential cross-contamination in your own files by adding `/mnt/data` to the start of the directory you were in when you created your container.
 On my computer, my files live in a directory called `/Users/lakras/myfiles`.
 When I created my container I was in `/Users/lakras`—from the perspective of the container, my files are in `/mnt/data/myfiles`.
 To detect potential cross-contamination in files on my computer, I would enter:

    `TODO`

    Follow the guide below to learn more about polyphonia's input and output options.

-5. Exit.
+6. Exit.
 When you are done, destroy your ephemeral file system by typing `exit`.
 You should see your container disappear from the Docker interface.

 ## Required Input Files